Geron Reports Imetelstat Presentations at American Society of Hematology Annual Meeting

 Use of Forward-Looking Statements

 Except for the historical information contained herein, this press release contains forward-looking statements made pursuant to the “safe harbor” provisions of the Private Securities Litigation Reform Act of 1995.
-Investors are cautioned that statements in this press release regarding: (i) imetelstat having activity in other hematologic myeloid malignancies, including acute myeloid leukemia or chronic myeloid leukemia; (ii) imetelstat treatment suppressing the neoplastic clones underlying the disease in hematologic myeloid malignancies; (iii) the safety and efficacy of imetelstat; (iv) the potential receipt by Geron of additional payments up to a potential total of
+Investors are cautioned that statements in this press release regarding: (i) that imetelstat could offer lower risk MDS patients a much needed treatment option; (ii) the potential use of imetelstat in multiple hematologic myeloid malignancies, including acute myeloid leukemia or chronic myeloid leukemia; (iii) that imetelstat may selectively inhibit the proliferation of and promote apoptosis in MF progenitor and stem cells, suppressing the malignant clones that drive the disease; (iv) that imetelstat may inhibit proliferation of malignant progenitors in CML; (v) that imetelstat may have potential application in the treatment of AML; (vi) that imetelstat might have disease-modifying activity by inhibiting the progenitor cells of the malignant clones associated with hematologic malignancies in a relatively select manner; (vii) the safety and efficacy of imetelstat; (viii) potential receipt by Geron of additional payments up to a potential total of